wboykinm/billmorris.io/blog/_posts/2024-07-15-perfect-app.md

 tags: ["work", "maps", "technology", "travel"]
 ---

-This morning when I woke up in Harlem I was faced with a series of problems.
+This morning, when I woke up in Harlem, I was faced with a series of problems.

 We are in the city for a mere 12 hours, staying at a friend's place on our way back to Vermont, but as is usually the case, and is maybe an example of my excessive enthusiasm for travel and novelty, I find myself wanting to do everything in that brief span of time.

-### The first problem
+### The first problem:
-The sun is up at 5:38 and it's projected to be 92° today.
+The sun is up at 5:38 AM and it's projected to be 92° today.
 The National Weather Service has issued a heat warning and that puts some constraints on when I might safely get up and go about the city.
 I wilt easily.

-### The second problem
+### The second problem:
 I like to run in new places and traveling is exactly the opportunity to do so.
 I'm usually a morning runner - sometimes _very_ early morning - so perhaps this dovetails with the first problem and I can get out around or before sunrise, before the massive nuclear fusion reactor is over the horizon.
 But I can't expect to go all that far, and Manhattan is vast.
 I should keep my radius tight around the North end of the island.

-### The third problem
+### The third problem:
 . . . is the stuff I want to visit and the things I want to obtain.
 Actually, there are several sub-problems to the third problem.
 First: __Hungarian pastries__.
 There's a legendary shop in Morningside Heights.
 It doesn't open until 7:30.
 Next stuff to obtain: __bagels__.
 Lord help me.
 There's a Dunkin' that opens at 6:00 but ain't nobody want that so I need to wait until a reasonably high quality bagel shop opens at 8:00.
 Next stuff to obtain, and the most complicated, is __coffee__.
 If I run before coffee it's a slog.
 If I get coffee while running it's passable.
 I also would like to - /I feel obligated to - bring coffee to my wife who will wake up at some unspecified time between 6:30 and 8:30.
 The first decent espresso joint isn't open until 6:30 (I dunno Jay, this city [sure seems to sleep quite a bit](https://youtu.be/vk6014HuxcE?si=BXPbyX2pGhnzldfU&t=197)).
 The first decent espresso that I could safely carry back for less than a mile isn't open until 7:00.

-The approximate distance order of these places from our lodging is as follows closest to farthest:
+The approximate distance order of these places from our lodging is as follows, closest to farthest:

-- 7:00 a.m. espresso place
+- 7:00 AM espresso place
-- bagel place
+- Bagel place
 - Hungarian pastry place
-- 6:30 a.m. espresso place
+- 6:30 AM espresso place

 > _How do I fit all this in?_

 ## Swimming in data